Transform plain placemats into stylish coordinating buffalo plaid placemat designs with this easy DIY tutorial using stencils!

 .

-Buffalo Check is a super detailed 1-piece stencil that is super easy to use.
+The Buffalo Check stencil is a super detailed 1-piece stencil that while looking complicated, is simple easy to use!
+The detailed design makes this Buffalo Plaid very authentic on any surface desired!

 1. Centre the Buffalo Check stencil in the middle of a placemat, masking taping the edges to hold it in place.